Luke M. Milligan

 - Office: 246

 Luke Milligan is a law professor at the University of Louisville.
-He teaches courses in criminal law, constitutional law, and legal philosophy.
-Before joining the faculty, Milligan was a criminal defense lawyer with the Williams & Connolly law firm in Washington, D.C.
-He served as law clerk to Judge Edith Brown Clement of the United States Court of Appeals for the Fifth Circuit and Judge Martin L.C.
+Milligan teaches courses in criminal law, constitutional law, and jurisprudence.
+Before joining the faculty he was a criminal defense lawyer with the Williams & Connolly law firm in Washington, D.C.
+Milligan served as law clerk to Judge Edith Brown Clement of the United States Court of Appeals for the Fifth Circuit and Judge Martin L.C.
 Feldman of the United States District Court in New Orleans.

-Milligan focuses his research on criminal procedure and judicial behavior, with an emphasis on the contending interpretations of the Fourth Amendment.
+Milligan writes on criminal procedure and judicial behavior, with an emphasis on the contending interpretations of the Fourth Amendment.
 His articles have appeared in the Boston University Law Review, Cardozo Law Review, Emory Law Journal, Georgia Law Review, Hastings Law Journal, and Washington and Lee Law Review, among others.
-Milligan's latest article, "The Forgotten Right to Be Secure," argues that the prevailing interpretation of the Fourth Amendment (identifying a right to be merely "spared" unreasonable searches and seizures) is inconsistent with constitutional structure, founding-era discourse, and, most notably, the original meaning of the "to be secure" text of the Fourth Amendment.
+Milligan's current research examines the original meaning of the Fourth Amendment's right "to be secure."
+His conclusion that "secure" should be interpreted to mean "protected" (rather than "spared") presents courts with an alternative constitutional framework for regulating mass surveillance programs.

 Milligan was named Professor of the Year by the law school's alumni in 2013.
-He has held visiting positions at Emory and the University of Turku (Finland).
+He has held visiting positions at Emory and the University of Mainz (Germany).
 In Fall 2014 he will serve as the inaugural Brandeis Fellow at the Louisville Metro Public Defender's Office.

 Criminal Procedure I

 The Forgotten Right to Be Secure, 65 Hastings Law Journal __ (forthcoming 2014)